email linkedin

 Zero Emissions Vehicle Infrastructure Program (ZEVIP)

-Energy Innovation Program: On-Road Transportation Decarbonization
+Energy Innovation Program (EIP): On-Road Transportation Decarbonization

 Strategic Innovation Fund (SIF)

-The SIF, managed by Innovation, Science and Economic Development Canada, provides support to Canadian businesses investing in innovation and to industry efforts to accelerate the production of low- and zero-emission vehicles and the battery supply chain.
+The SIF, managed by Innovation, Science and Economic Development Canada, provides support to Canadian businesses investing in innovation and to industry efforts to accelerate the production of low- and zero-emission vehicles and improve the battery supply chain.

 Canada’s Aviation Climate Action Plan